 With more dropzones then days of the year, deciding where to skydive in the USA can be a tough decision.
 So if you’re looking for a rundown of the best US dropzones, you’ve come to the right place!
-Here’s the cream of a very extensive crop.
+Here’s the cream of an extensive crop offering the very best skydiving in USA.

 The number of dropzones in the United States is not just high but still growing.
 Not only could you skydive every day of the year in a different location, but there is a dropzone within almost every state.
 Whatever your location, there is bound to be at least one place to skydive within relatively easy reach.